eudoxia0/eudoxia0.github.io/article/_drafts/i-wish-people-were-more-public.md

 interesting.
 And I am endlessly curious about how people do this.
 I like reading people's `init.el`, their custom shell scripts, their NixOS config.
-It's even better if they have some obscure hardware e.g. some keyboard layou I've never heard of and a trackball with custom gestures.
+It's even better if they have some obscure hardware e.g. some keyboard layout I've never heard of and a trackball with custom gestures.
 I put my [dotfiles][dot] up on GitHub because I imagine someone will find them interesting.